WestWilshireNeuro

 Transverse Myelitis (TM)

-Inflammation of the spinal cord causing weakness and sensory loss.
+Spinal cord inflammation causing weakness and sensory loss.

-Autoimmune disorder causing inflammation in the spinal cord and optic nerves.
+Autoimmune disorder affecting spinal cord and optic nerves.

 Optic Neuritis (ON)